JulianGro/vircadia/tools/qt-builder/README.md

 ```
 Make sure that python 2.7.x is the system standard by checking if `python --version` returns python 2.7.x

+Qt also provides a dependency list for some major Linux distributions here: https://wiki.qt.io/Building_Qt_5_from_Git#Linux.2FX11

 ### Mac
 1.  git >= 1.6